gromdimon/Bioactivity_prediction_project/README.md

 In Part 3, I calculate molecular descriptors, that are description of the substances in the dataset.
 Finally, I will convert this into a dataset for subsequent model, that will be built in Part 4.

 In Part 4, I make a regression model of beta-amyloid inhibitors using the random forest algorithm.

-In Part 5, I compare several ML algorithms for building regression model and evaluate my results.